-In addition to writing, I frequently lecture on topics related to architecture, technology, and landscape at venues around the world, such as the Aspen Ideas Festival, the Harvard University Graduate School of Design, the Australian National Architecture Conference, Georgia Tech, the Canadian Centre for Architecture, the Architectural Association, and the Bauhaus Universität in Weimar.
-Previously, I was senior editor of Dwell and a contributing editor at Wired UK, and I am former director of Studio-X NYC, an urban think tank and event space at Columbia University’s Graduate School of Architecture, Planning and Preservation.
+In addition to writing, I frequently lecture on topics related to architecture, technology, and landscape at venues around the world, such as the Aspen Ideas Festival, the Harvard University Graduate School of Design, the Australian National Architecture Conference, Georgia Tech, the Canadian Centre for Architecture, the Architectural Association, the Bartlett School of Architecture, and the Bauhaus Universität in Weimar.
+Previously, I was senior editor of Dwell and a contributing editor at Wired UK; I am also former director of Studio-X NYC, an urban think tank and event space at Columbia University’s Graduate School of Architecture, Planning and Preservation.

 My most recent book, A Burglar’s Guide to the City, published by Farrar, Straus and Giroux, explores the relationship between burglary and architecture.
 “Studying architecture the way a burglar would,” A Burglar’s Guide “takes readers through walls, down elevator shafts, into panic rooms, up to the buried vaults of banks, and out across the rooftops of an unsuspecting city.”